White Spots on Tongue: 12 Causes with Treatment

 If you have ever noticed raised white spots or bumps on the front of your tongue, you might be experiencing swelling of your tongue’s taste buds, commonly known as “lie bumps.”
 These small, whitish dots on the tongue can result from various conditions in the mouth, including inflamed papillae.

-According to dermatologist Dr. Dyall-Smith, lie bumps, or transient lingual papillitis, can occur due to gastrointestinal issues, stress, or hormonal fluctuations.
 People with eczema, allergies, or asthma may experience these bumps more frequently than others.
-Sometimes, the white tongue spots can last several days and cause itching or a burning sensation.
+The white tongue spots can sometimes last several days and cause itching or a burning sensation.

 12. Injury